 "You run too fast," I said, panting.

 "I will let you rest, and then you can have another chance to show me you love the Lord."

-How does the writer use details in this passage to present religion?
+(a) How does Adichie use details to present the character of Father Amadi in this passage?